Twisting BFSS & IKKT: Twisted holography for the IKKT matrix model

-Working in the BV formalism, we extend the space of fields by a ghost $c \in \mathfrak{u}(N)$, as well as antifields $X^*_I$, $\psi^*$ and $c^*$.
-We can encode both gauge and supersymmetry transformations in the BV action,
+Working in the BV formalism, we extend the space of fields by a ghost for gauge transformations $c \in \mathfrak{u}(N)$, as well as antifields $X^*_I$, $\psi^*$ and $c^*$, which will implement the equations of motion cohomologically.
+We can encode both gauge and supersymmetry transformations in the BV action using standard methods (see e.g. \cite{JurcoReview} for a modern review),

-that can be obtained from the BV action of ten-dimensional super Yang--Mills theory via dimensional reduction.
+which can also be obtained from the BV action of ten-dimensional super Yang--Mills theory via dimensional reduction.
 Let us briefly describe the different terms that appear.
-First, all fields simply transform in the adjoint representation of the gauge group, so that we have

-The full structure of the supersymmetry transformations including closure terms up to gauge transformations and the equations of motion\footnote{These closure relations signal that the complex of BV fields does not form a Lie module for the supersymmetry algebra, but only an $L_\infty$ module.} is encoded by
+First, all fields simply transform in the adjoint representation of the gauge group, so that we have The variations of the antifields implement the gauge transformations of their respective partner fields.
+The full structure of the supersymmetry transformations must include their closure terms up to gauge transformations and the equations of motion\footnote{In mathematical terms, these closure relations signal that the complex of BV fields does not form a Lie module for the supersymmetry algebra, but only an $L_\infty$ module.} and is encoded by

-Here, the terms linear in $\varepsilon$ correspond to the ordinary supersymmetry transformations~\eqref{eq: susy0-ikkt}, while the quadratic terms represent higher order terms in the $L_\infty$ module structure.
+Recall that the supersymmetry transformations can generally be understood by coupling to a supergravity background and then restricting the bosonic ghosts for the supersymmetry to constant values.
+In the above equation, we identify $\varepsilon$ as this bosonic ghost.
+This perspective is particularly useful in relation to twisted supergravity~\cite{CostelloLi} since the twisting procedure amounts to working in a background where $\varepsilon$ has a non-zero expectation value.
+We note that the terms linear in $\varepsilon$ of~\eqref{eq: ikkt-susy} correspond to the ordinary supersymmetry transformations~\eqref{eq: susy0-ikkt}, while the quadratic terms represent higher order terms in the $L_\infty$ module structure.
 These terms have the following origins.
 First, the supersymmetry transformations only close up to a gauge transformation with the field dependent parameter $\varepsilon \Gamma^I \varepsilon X_I$.
 This is signaled by the term proportional to the antifield of the ghost.
-Second, the supersymmetry equations only close up to the equation of motion of the fermion.
-This is encoded in the final terms that are quadratic in $\psi^*$.
+Second, the supersymmetry equations only close up to the equation of motion of the fermion, which is encoded in the final terms that are quadratic in $\psi^*$.